GOALETE/goaletemeet/docs/pricing-guide.md

 ## Overview

-This document explains the centralized pricing configuration system for GoAlete.
+This document explains the centralized pricing configuration system for Goalete.
 All pricing-related information is maintained in a single location (`lib/pricing.ts`) to ensure consistency throughout the application.

 ## Pricing Structure